OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0012.md

 - Objection: Use the `android sslpinning disable` command.
 - Xposed: Install the [TrustMeAlready](https://github.com/ViRb3/TrustMeAlready "TrustMeAlready") or [SSLUnpinning](https://github.com/ac-pm/SSLUnpinning_Xposed "SSLUnpinning") module.

-If you have a rooted device with frida-server installed, you can bypass SSL pinning by running the following @@@objection command ([repackage your app](#repackaging-apps) if you're using a non-rooted device):
+If you have a rooted device with frida-server installed, you can bypass SSL pinning by running the following #MASTG-TOOL-0038 command ([repackage your app](#repackaging-apps) if you're using a non-rooted device):

 ```bash
 android sslpinning disable